unikraft/gsoc/gsoc-2025/ideas.md

 - Consolidate the testing framework as a separate project inside its own repository.
 - Have the testing framework work out-of-the-box with the [`catalog`](https://github.com/unikraft/catalog) and [`catalog-core`](https://github.com/unikraft/catalog-core) repositories.
 - Integrate the testing framework with the CI/CD system used in the [Unikraft organization repositories](https://github.com/unikraft) to automatically validate builds for contributions.
+  Tests are to be triggered each time a pull request is open in the [`unikraft`](https://github.com/unikraft/unikraft) and in core library repositories.

 #### Reading & Related Material